CommonAccord/Site-My/Doc/ParticipatoryOrgs/Sec/LLC_Define.md

 4.sec="Articles" means the articles of organization of the Company.

-5.sec="Assignee" means the owner of an Economic Interest who has not been admitted as a substitute Member in accordance with article 7.
+5.sec="Assignee" means the owner of an Economic Interest who has not been admitted as a substitute Member in accordance with article {Transfer.Xnum}.

 6.sec="Bankruptcy" means: (1) the filing of an application by a Member for, or such Member's consent to, the appointment of a trustee, receiver, or custodian of that Member's other assets; (2) the entry of an order for relief with respect to a Member in proceedings under the United States Bankruptcy Code; (3) the making by a Member of a general assignment for the benefit of creditors; (4) the entry of an order, judgment, or decree by any court of competent jurisdiction appointing a trustee, receiver, or custodian of the assets of a Member unless the proceedings and the person appointed are dismissed within ninety (90) days; or (5) the failure by a Member generally to pay the Member's debts as the debts become due within the meaning of United States Bankruptcy Code section 303(h)(1), as determined by the Bankruptcy Court, or the admission in writing of the Member's inability to pay that Member's debts as those debts become due.

-7.sec="Capital Account" has the meaning ascribed to it in section 3.2.
+7.sec="Capital Account" has the meaning ascribed to it in section {Organize.Xnum}.2.

 8.sec="Code" means the Internal Revenue Code of 1986 and, to the extent applicable, the Regulations.